IntegratedSalad/online_termometer/README.md

-# online_termometer
+# Online Termometer
-Online termometer using ESP8266 written with Arduino IDE
+Online termometer using NodeMCU ESP8266 12-E written with Arduino IDE.

-It uses DHT11 to measure humidity and temperature, and sends it to the local webserver.
+It uses DHT11 to measure humidity and temperature, displays it on LCD screen and sends it to the local webserver.